kleijnweb/git-mirror-manager/README.md

 ### Prerequisites

-Requires the git binaries to be installed.
-Make sure git can find a private key to clone the upstreams.
+Requires the git binaries to be installed (included in Docker image).
+Make sure git can find a private key to clone the upstreams (not needed for public repos / HTTPS URIs).

 ### API